Reproductive Health

 • Deliver a healthy infant

 Most people don’t realize that their reproductive health system is the most fragile system in the body.
-You need to know how to protect your future fertility.
-The decisions you make as a young person can affect your ability to have children later in life.
-By engaging in unprotected sex, you put yourself at risk for sexually transmitted infections (STIs).
+You need to know how to protect your future fertility by preventing sexually transmitted infections (STIs).
 When STIs go untreated they can cause fertility problems.
 For example:

 • Chlamydia and gonorrhea: Fifteen percent of all American cisgender women who are infertile can attribute it to tubal damage caused by pelvic inflammatory disease (PID).
 PID is an infection of the uterus, fallopian tubes and other reproductive organs.
 It often results from untreated STIs, such as chlamydia and gonorrhea.
 PID can lead to serious consequences that affect a woman’s ability to have a baby, her experience during pregnancy and delivery, and the well being of her newborn.

-• HIV: It is recommended that all pregnant women get tested before their baby is born.
-While routine testing for all populations is important to prevent the spread of HIV, it is especially important for expectant mothers.
-HIV can be passed between a mother and child during labor, and later through breastfeeding.
-By testing in advance, women and their doctors can create plans to protect the well being of their unborn children.
-Through medical treatments during delivery and feeding practices thereafter, HIV positive pregnant women can have HIV negative children.
+• HIV: It is recommended that all pregnant people get tested before their baby is born.
+Routine testing for HIV is especially important for expectant mothers—HIV can be passed between a mother and child during labor, and later through breastfeeding.
+By testing in advance, pregnant people and their health care provoders can create plans to protect the well being of their unborn children.
+Through medical treatments during delivery and feeding practices thereafter, HIV positive pregnant people can have HIV negative children.

 What you can do to protect yourself and your fertility: